mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Despite its name, the UFA is not all that united, nor are its members all followers of the overall leader.
 It is a rather loose alliance of world governments and other organizations, some of them unofficial in nature.
 The UFA was founded on the world of Augurgh in the Aegaek subsector around 1090, although accounts vary as to exactly when it became a political movement to be taken seriously.
 It was initially a pro-Augurgh movement intended to increase control over neighboring worlds in Provence sector but grew beyond the expectations of its founders.

-Augurgh’s emissaries managed to gain the loyalty of various political factions, corsair bands and trading alliances, although some joined the movement more due to favours owed than allegiance to Augurgh.
+Augurgh’s emissaries managed to gain the loyalty of various political factions, corsair bands and trading alliances, although some joined the movement more due to favors owed than allegiance to Augurgh.
 With this large but thinly-spread powerbase, Augurgh was able to apply pressure to other world governments in the Million and Aegeak subsectors.

 The UFA today claims the loyalty of a chain of worlds stretching all the way to the Imperial border and has significant influence over some Imperial worlds in the Million subsector.
 Loyalty is claimed rather than concrete, with member worlds breaking away at times or groups withdrawing their allegiance.
 This sometimes leads to internal conflict or policy decisions made more with the aim of placating disaffected supporters than with the best interests of its members.